-If you own your home and need to borrow money, a HELOC or Home Equity Loan are great options.
+If you own your home and need to borrow money, a Home Equity Line of Credit (HELOC) or Home Equity Loan are great options.
 You are essentially borrowing your own accumulated housing wealth with either option, however there are some differences.
 Based on your needs, one option may be a better choice than the other.
 Making the best decision comes down to what you are needing to borrow the money for and the timeline you are most comfortable with for paying it back.
-Here are some of the key differences between Home Equity Loans and Home Equity Lines of Credit (HELOCS):
+Here are some of the key differences between Home Equity Loans and HELOCs:

 Home Equity Loans: